 3. Review Your Facebook Applications

-Now that you have the full list, you can remove Facebook applications you no longer need.
-Some good reasons to remove these Facebook applications include:
+Now that you have the full list, you can remove Facebook apps you no longer need.
+Some good reasons to remove Facebook applications include:

 - You haven't used the app for a while, and don't plan to use it anytime soon.

-- You signed up for the app because of a giveaway which has since expired or a quiz which you have already taken.
+- You signed up for the app because of a giveaway that's expired now or a quiz that you've already taken.

-- The application requires too much access for the benefit you get from it.
+- The application requires too much access for the benefits you get from it.

 4. Remove Facebook Applications You Don't Need

-To remove Facebook apps you don't need anymore, hover your mouse over the app, then click the X icon next to the application's name.
+To remove Facebook apps, hover your mouse over the app, then click the X icon next to the application's name.

-How to Limit or Revoke Access by 3rd Party Facebook Applications
+How to Limit or Revoke Access by 3rd Party Facebook Apps

-If you don't want to remove a Facebook application altogether, you can also protect your privacy by restricting or revoking its access to your personal information.
+If you don't want to remove a Facebook app altogether, you can also protect your privacy by restricting or revoking its access to your personal information.

-By clicking on the "Edit Settings" link next to the application's name in your privacy settings, you can see whether each type of permission is required or not.
-For example, access to basic profile information might be required to use the Facebook application, but permission to post to your wall might not be.
+By clicking on the "Edit Settings" link next to the app's name in your privacy settings, you can see what type of permission is required and what's optional.
+For example, access to basic profile information might be required to use the Facebook application, but you might be able to opt-out of giving permission to post to your wall.

-What If You're Not Sure Whether You Want to Remove the App?
+What If You're Not Sure You Want to Remove the App?